NielsLiisberg/Python-FastAPI-demo/readme.md

-# IBM i microservice demo using Python, fastAPI and Db2 with ODBC
+# IBM i microservice demo using Python, FastAPI and Db2 with ODBC

-Microservices are getting more and more popular, and ofcause you can develop microservies on the IBM i with python.
+Microservices are getting more and more popular, and of cause you can develop microservices on the IBM i with python.

 You have several options when it comes to which Python framework to use.
 I have used `Flask` - and you can find a demo on my git using that.
-However, `fastAPI` is getting more attetion these days for a number of reasons: it is simple to use, it is powerfull and it is .. fast ...
+However, `FastAPI` is getting more attention these days for a number of reasons: it is simple to use, it is powerful and it is .. fast ...

-Another nice thing about `fastAPI` is the fact that it automatically provides the swagger interface for your service layer.
+Another nice thing about `FastAPI` is the fact that it automatically provides the swagger interface for your service layer.

 ..
 So let's get started:

 # Your IBM i
 In this project there are lots of references to `my_ibm_i` both in code, development tool and test.

 This is of course the name of your IBM i.
 You can do yourself a favor and add the name `my_ibm_i` to your `hosts` file and let it point to the IP address of your IBM i - and all the code, development tool and test will work out of the box.

 [Edit host file](https://www.howtogeek.com/howto/27350/beginner-geek-how-to-edit-your-hosts-file/)